mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 This is my easy, grab-and-go film camera.
 It has a zoom lens, a few manual options like flash, flash with red-eye reduction, and a landscape mode, but everything else is fully automatic, which is exactly the point.
 I can hand it to someone else, I can shoot quickly without thinking, and I still get the warmth and character that film gives you that digital just doesn't replicate.

 I always try to buy rolls with 36 exposures rather than 24, you get more shots per roll and fewer interruptions.
-For film, I tend to shoot color negative at 200–400 ISO.
+In general for film, I tend to shoot color negative at 200–400 ISO.
 Lower ISO means sharper, less grainy images with better color accuracy, which suits the kind of travel, portrait, and landscape shots I use this camera for.
 My go-to films are Kodak ColorPlus and Kodak Gold, both reliable, affordable, and give a beautiful glow to the photos.

 ---